 Fire Safety Factors to Consider

-- Fire Safety Testing – During this time, you should continue to maintain and test your onsite fire protection measures (e.g. alarm test, fire drills).
+- Fire Safety Testing – During this time, you should continue to maintain and test your onsite fire protection measures (e.g. smoke alarms, fire drills).

 - Lone Working – With a smaller workforce, there may be more persons working alone in buildings; you must ensure that these people are given appropriate warning in the event of a fire so that they do not become trapped.